 Head east of Driggs, ID and park at the Teton Canyon bottom lot.
 Pick up the South Teton Canyon trail, which runs adjacent to the South Teton Creek for the first 3 miles, giving your dog plenty of opportunity to hydrate.
 At the junction, head right towards Devils Staircase.
 The strenuous climb switchbacks for about a mile before opening up into an alpine meadow, where the trail flattens out and cruises the ridge.
 In prime wildflower season (mid-late July), you'll be blown away by the bright color palate of these blooming fields.
 The cliffs on your right and views of the cathedral group to your left are incredible.
 Another creek follows about 3 of the 4.5 miles of this section of the hike, which dead-ends at the Teton Crest Trail.
-You can either turn around and go back down from here, head south to Mount Meek Pass and the Grand Teton National Park border, or venture north toward Alaska Basin.
+You and your dog can either turn around and go back down from here, head south to Mount Meek Pass and the Grand Teton National Park border, or venture north toward Alaska Basin.
 A couple of miles into Alaska Basin, you'll be able to pick up the South Teton Canyon trail back to the parking area.
 Approximate mileage: roundtrip 14 miles (out and back) 18 miles (with Alaska Basin detour)

 You will also start this hike at the Teton Canyon parking area.
 Start from the upper lot and follow the North Teton Canyon trail, which parallels North Fork Teton Creek, for about 4.5 miles.
 Jump on the Face Trail for the last 1.4 miles to the summit.
 The final climb to the table top is pretty steep, but you and your furry friend will be rewarded with one of the most unique views of the Grand.
 For a fast track back, stay on the Face Trail.
 This saves a couple of miles, but there is a little less access to water for your pup.
 Approximate mileage: roundtrip 11 miles (out and back) 7 miles (Face Trail).

-The hike to Jackson Peak is popular among the Cen Res staffers because of its convenient, close-to-town location.
+The hike to Jackson Peak is popular among the Cenral Reservation staffers because of its convenient, close-to-town location.
 The trail starts at the Curtis Canyon parking area, which is about 9.5 miles down the Elk Refuge Road.
 What we like about this hike is the opportunity to stop at Goodwin Lake (3 miles from trailhead) to let the dogs swim and have lunch.
 The trail continues past the lake for another 2.5-3 miles to the summit of Jackson Peak.
 You'll get great views of the Gros Ventre, Tetons and Snake River valley.
 Approximate mileage: roundtrip 11 miles.

 This hike is relatively close to Jackson Peak and is one of the most well-known peaks in the valley outside of the Tetons.
 The elevation gain is pretty serious throughout, but the views make up for all the hard work you'll do!
 To get started, head to the end of Broadway in Jackson and turn left onto the Elk Refuge road.
 Go all the way to the East Parking Lot (don't turn right onto Curtis Canyon).
 About a mile or so beyond the East Parking Lot you will see a parking area for the trail.
 The trail runs for 14 miles and there are gorgeous wildflowers along the way.
 Just remember to pack water for your four-legged friend, as there is no water available along the trail.